 For screen industry businesses, this means one place to turn for guidance – but also stronger enforcement powers and tougher penalties for non-compliance.

 If you’ve been following our series of articles here on the Employment Rights Act 2025, you’ll have seen the FWA mentioned in relation to statutory sick pay, holiday pay, and collective redundancy.
-This article explains what the FWA is, what powers it will have, and what it means for your business.
+This article explains what the FWA is, what powers it has, and what it means for your business.

-• HMRC’s National Minimum Wage Unit (enforces minimum wage)
+HMRC’s National Minimum Wage Unit (enforces minimum wage)

-• Employment Agency Standards Inspectorate (regulates agencies)
+Employment Agency Standards Inspectorate (regulates agencies)

-• Gangmasters and Labour Abuse Authority (licensing for some defined non-screen sector businesses)
+Gangmasters and Labour Abuse Authority (licensing for some defined non-screen sector businesses)

-• Director of Labour Market Enforcement (strategic oversight)
+Director of Labour Market Enforcement (strategic oversight)

 Many people who work as ‘freelancers’ in film and TV, actors, crew, lighting designers, DOPs, other creatives, may actually be ‘workers’ in legal terms, even if they’re paid through self-employment or limited companies and even if you and they consider the relationship ‘freelance’.